joshuaeckroth/csci141-website/lecture/processing-library.markdown

 	}

 	public static void main(String[] args) {
-		// or: PApplet.main(new String[] { "--full-screen", "HelloWorld" });
 		PApplet.main(new String[] { "HelloWorld" });
 	}
 }
 {% endhighlight %}

 The `main` function (at the bottom) starts Processing.
-You can use the commented line of code instead of the non-commented one if you want it to run in fullscreen mode.
+You can use the this line of code instead of the non-commented one if you want it to run in fullscreen mode:

+{% highlight java %}
+PApplet.main(new String[] { "--full-screen", "HelloWorld" });
+{% endhighlight %}

+The `"HelloWorld"` part must change to whatever your main class is named.

 The `setup()` function must exist and contains any code you want to run just once, before your program really gets going.